The Data Dilemma: 11 Accounts Receivable KPIs For Your AR Team to Prioritize

 In this blog, we’ll cover the 11 most important accounts receivable KPIs to track.
 Click to jump to a section:

 We recently surveyed—in partnership with SSON—103 Shared Services and Outsourcing (SSO), Global Business Services (GBS), and Finance leaders.
-Respondents were asked which metrics they prioritized for gauging AR performance.
+Respondents were asked which accounts receivable metrics they prioritized for gauging AR performance.
 While their answers varied, respondents made it clear that maximizing AR performance requires a combination of elite efficiency, productivity, and customer service.

 Accounts receivable turnover ratio is a measure of how good your company is at collecting from its customers.
 It tells you the number of times during a given period (for instance, a month, quarter, or year) the company collected the average value of its receivables.